Ancient Mathematics: Triangles in Egypt

 Egypt

-: 3, 4, 5.
+.
 Let’s take a look at what this means!

 (Pre-) Pythagorean Theorem

-is a rule about the way the three sides of a right triangle
+The Pythagorean Theorem is a rule about the way the three sides of a right triangle

 are related to each other.
 Remember that a right triangle is one with a perfectly straight corner measuring 90°.

-The longest side--the diagonal side--of a right triangle
+The longest side--the diagonal side--of a right triangle is called the hypotenuse

-e.
+.
 If you measure the lengths of all three sides of a right triangle, there’s a special relationship between those three measurements.
 The square of one side’s length plus the square of the other side’s length is equal to the square of the hypotenuse’s length.

 Together, the group of lengths a, b, and c are called a Pythagorean triple

 .
-One example of a Pythagorean triple is a=3, b=4, and c=5:
+One example of a Pythagorean triple is a=3, b=4, and c=5

-used this group of Pythagorean triple
+Ancient Egyptians used this group of Pythagorean triple

 s to measure out right angles.
-They would tie knots in a piece of rope to create 3, 4, and 5 equal spaces.
-Three people would then hold each corner of the rope and form a right triangle
+They would tie knots in a piece of rope to create 3, 4, and 5

 !
 By carrying this rope tool across fields and construction sights, the ancient Egyptians could make sure everything was neat and orderly.